AdobeDocs/developers-animatesdk-docs/TextAttrs_object/textAtt10.md

 #### Description

-Property; an integer that specifies the paragraph’s left margin.
+Property; an integer that specifies the paragraphâ€™s left margin.
 Acceptable values are 0 through 720.

 #### Example